dominicaq/Mango-Software-Renderer/README.md

-# PureC Software renderer
+# Mango Software renderer
-The **PureC Software Renderer** is an educational piece that provides a deep dive into the inner workings of the 3D rendering pipeline.
+The **Mango Software Renderer** is an educational piece that provides a deep dive into the inner workings of the 3D rendering pipeline.
 This project showcases the rendering pipeline typically abstracted by graphics APIs like OpenGL, Vulkan, etc. This project expands further and implements features that you would